GeminiDRSoftware/astrodata/docs/manuals/progmanual/tags.rst

 Tags
 ****

-We described :ref:`in previous section <tags_prop_entry>` how to generate tags for an AstroData derivative.
+We described :ref:`in the previous section <tags_prop_entry>` how to generate tags for an AstroData derivative.
 In this section we'll describe the algorithm that generates the complete tag set out of the individual ``TagSet`` instances.
 The algorithm collects all the tags in a list and then decides whether to apply them or not following certain rules, but let's talk about ``TagSet`` first.

 ``TagSet`` is actually a standard named tuple customized to generate default